Attention DO & Temp Lake Monitors:

 WHERE: If you would like to have your meter, cable and probe checked, you must either mail or drop-off your meter at the LSM offices in Auburn, or at the Maine DEP in Augusta.
 In either case, you must first contact us by email or phone and let us know that the equipment is coming, so that we can be sure that someone will be available to receive it.
 Addresses and contact information for both locations are provided in the required checklist, linked below.

-WHEN: Meters need to be at the LSM or Maine DEP no later than April 10, 2018.
-DO meters will be available for pick-up April 23rd.
+WHEN: Meters need to be at LSM or Maine DEP (Augusta) no later than April 19, 2019.
+DO meters will be available for pick-up starting April 29th.

 YOUR RESPONSIBILITIES: We will be happy to check your DO meter, providing that you do all of the following: